inato/senior-take-home-test/README.md

 * Sponsor name
 * Country code

-We already have access to a third-party API (represented by [this file](trials.json)) listing all clinical trials, and we are going to build a wrapper around it.
+You already have access to a third-party API (mocked and represented by [this file](trials.json)) listing all clinical trials, and you are going to build a wrapper around it.

 A trial is _ongoing_ if: